reidiens/basic-color-changing-x11-window/README.md

 `gcc basic-window.c -lX11 -o basic-window`

-then type:

-`./basic-window`

-to run.
+then type `./basic-window` to run it.

 `./basic-window 2` will make the background color white on launch.